stollener/hello-world/README.md

 # hello-world
-repository based on github tutorial

-I'm Stollener.
+Hello, I'm Stollener.
+This repository was first created after the Github tutorial.
+Now I'm using it as my playground.